 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 "mid-life crisis" - the search for meaning in life.

 I have some low-cost places available during daytimes for students of counselling and counselling-related disciplines.

-My normal rates for individuals paying for themselves range from £50 to £65 depending on time of day and location (London or Brighton)
+My normal rates for individuals paying for themselves range from £50 to £65 depending on time of day and location (London or Hove)